-Many general interest courses are available for the adult who wishes to satisfy a specific need or to spend his leisure time learning for self-enrichment.
+Many general interest courses are available in the Learning Lab for the adult who wishes to satisfy a specific need or to spend his leisure time learning for self-enrichment.
 Refresher and review materials are available for the high school graduates planning to enter college and for others anticipating examinations necessary to qualify for specific jobs or licenses.
-A partial listing of programmed course offerings available to residents of Rutherford County is presented below:
+A partial listing of programmed courses offerings available to residents of Rutherford County is presented below:

-ENGLISH-Grammar, building vocabulary, spelling, techniques of writing, useful English, English composition, and vocational English.
+ENGLISH: Grammar, building vocabulary, spelling, techniques of writing, useful English, English composition, and vocational English.